16 Marketing Careers and Jobs

 A career in market research centres on the empirical side of marketing.
 Your job is, using sound research methods, to gather insight into consumer markets, how products are perceived and used, and the effectiveness of different types of marketing.
 Market research techniques include sales data analysis, surveys, focus groups and A/B testing.

-Job titles: market analyst, market research director, market research manager, market research supervisor.
+Job titles: digital web analytics specialist, market analyst, market research director, market research manager, market research supervisor.

 Your marketing career could easily start with a job as a marketing assistant.
 In an assistant role, you're likely to be responsible for many of the more routine tasks that require only limited experience.
 Senior marketers free up their time by delegating tasks to junior colleagues.
 You might, under supervision, respond to enquiry emails and chat questions, do telemarketing, gather research information and data, do copywriting, and update marketing content.